 When the agile data team are forced into reporting to an external PMO process, the team can apply a milestone based lens on what they know, what they are are likely to deliver and use this lens to produce a project plan with milestones.
 It won’t be a waterfall project plan, with big guesses upfront for requirements and design, etc. It won’t be a gospel of what they will do and when that can’t be changed.
 But it will provide a list of delivery milestones and when they are likely to be achieved.
-The Data Leader can then front this document to the PMO, keeping them happy from a project reporting point of view, but also isolating the agile data team from this process and its inherent distractions.
+The agile data leader can then front this document to the PMO, keeping them happy from a project reporting point of view, but also isolating the agile data team from this process and its inherent distractions.

 The ideal situation is for the agile data team to be fully funded as a permanently resourced team.
 As a result, their focus is solely on what value they should deliver next, not where the funding is coming from for them to do the work.
 But in a project funding oriented organisation this is not always possible.

 In these organisations, the agile data leader should spend time with the PMO and the stakeholders to forward book the project funding so that the team can be continuously funded and therefore consistently deliver.

 A portion of this funding should be held back to enable technical debt rework to be undertaken when required.
 Without this approach technical debt rework will not be possible, as no project would fund the rework.

 The funding estimates provided to the PMO should also be based on a waterfall style effort estimate, not estimates based on the agile data teams full velocity.
 This would give the agile data leader a buffer of funding required to cover any loss in velocity due to changing team availability that often results due to delays in receiving project sign-off, business case approval, etc.